rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

 </span>

 <!-- CN has typechecked the function and verified (1) that it is safe to
-execute under the precondition (given ownership `Owned<unsigned int>(p)`) and (2) that the function (vacuously) satisfies its postcondition.
+execute under the precondition (given ownership `RW<unsigned int>(p)`) and (2) that the function (vacuously) satisfies its postcondition.
 But following the check of the postcondition it finds that not all resources have been "used up". -->
 <!-- JWS: I propose that this paragraph is cut, seems less clear all around than the paragraph below-->

-Given the above specification, `read` leaks memory: it takes ownership, does not return it, but also does not deallocate the owned memory or otherwise dispose of it.
+Given the above specification, `read` leaks memory: it takes ownership, does not return it, but also does not deallocate the RW memory or otherwise dispose of it.
 In CN this is a type error.

-CN requires that every resource passed into a function has to be either _returned_ to the caller or else _destroyed_ by deallocating the owned area of memory (as we shall see later).
+CN requires that every resource passed into a function has to be either _returned_ to the caller or else _destroyed_ by deallocating the RW area of memory (as we shall see later).
 CN’s motivation for this choice is its focus on low-level systems software in which memory is managed manually; in this context, memory leaks are typically very undesirable.